 Watching a fado show is not necessarily prohibitive in terms of price.
 You can enjoy this song in a central location in Lisbon, in the Barrio de Chiado, and with all the guarantees of a quality show.
 You can book your tickets online for the day you want (you will receive them in your email); the shows take place daily, usually at 7:00 pm, except on Sundays.

 If you want to be sure of your ticket it is best to book in advance; this way you will also avoid queues at the entrance of the show.
 What will you see in this 50-minute show?
 A couple of singers accompanied by acoustic guitars, giving a melancholic air to one of the most special nights you will experience in the capital of Portugal.

 This option is perfect for all those who do not know the musical genre of fado and want to approach it in an authentic way and with all the guarantees of watching a legitimate fado show.

 3. Fado show with dinner and night tour

-Since fado itself is an attraction for the traveler, many companies combine this type of performance with other popular tourist activities such as a traditional Portuguese dinner or a tour of the most emblematic places in Lisbon.
+Since fado itself is an attraction for the traveler, there are many companies that combine such performances with other popular tourist activities such as a traditional Portuguese dinner or a tour of Lisbon's most emblematic sites.

-The full experience lasts five hours and is available in Spanish, Portuguese, English and French.
-Once you select the chosen day you will receive via email the details of your reservation.
+The entire experience lasts five hours and is available in English, Portuguese, and French.
+Once you select the day of your choice, you will receive the details of your reservation via email.
 In the evening a car will pick you up at your hotel (the price of the experience also includes the transfer back to the hotel at the end of the day) together with a specialized guide who will accompany you during the whole day.